h2non/jshashes/README.md

 ### Server-Side
 The server-side by default was implemented for node.js (V8 chrome engine) <http://nodejs.org>.

 `jsHashes` is available via NPM.
-You can it simply doing:
+You can install it simply doing:

 ```
 $ npm install jshashes